-- vaccines: biological preparations that help prevent diseases of the respiratory, gastrointestinal and reproductive tracts or induce a specific immune response; - anti-infectives: products that prevent, kill or slow the growth of bacteria, fungi or protozoa; - parasiticides: products that prevent or eliminate external and internal parasites such as fleas, ticks and worms; - other pharmaceutical products: pain and sedation, antiemetic, reproductive, and oncology products; - dermatology products: products that relieve itch associated with allergic conditions and atopic dermatitis; - medicated feed additives: products added to animal feed that provide medicines to livestock; and - animal health diagnostics: portable blood and urine analysis systems and point-of-care diagnostic products, including instruments and reagents, rapid immunoassay tests, reference laboratory kits and blood glucose monitors.
+- vaccines: biological preparations that help prevent diseases of the respiratory, gastrointestinal and reproductive tracts or induce a specific immune response; - · other pharmaceutical products: allergy and dermatology, pain and sedation, antiemetic, reproductive, and oncology products; - anti-infectives: products that prevent, kill or slow the growth of bacteria, fungi or protozoa; - parasiticides: products that prevent or eliminate external and internal parasites such as fleas, ticks and worms; - medicated feed additives: products added to animal feed that provide medicines to livestock; and - animal health diagnostics: portable blood and urine analysis systems and point-of-care diagnostic products, including instruments and reagents, rapid immunoassay tests, reference laboratory kits and blood glucose monitors.

-Our remaining revenue is derived from other non-pharmaceutical product categories, such as nutritionals and agribusiness, as well as products and services in smaller but fast growing areas, including biodevices, genetic tests and precision livestock farming.
+Our remaining revenue is derived from other non-pharmaceutical product categories, such as nutritionals and agribusiness, as well as products and services in complementary areas, including biodevices and genetic tests.

-As part of our growth strategy, through our research and development (R&D) group, we focus on the discovery and development of new chemical, biopharmaceutical and biological entities, as well as product lifecycle innovation.
+As part of our growth strategy, through our research and development (R&D) group, we focus on the discovery and development of new chemical and biological entities, as well as product lifecycle innovation.
 Historically, a substantial portion of our products and revenue has been the result of product lifecycle innovation where we actively work to broaden the value of existing products by developing claims in additional species, more convenient formulations and combinations, and by expanding usage into more countries.
 For example, the first product in our ceftiofur line was an anti-infective approved for treating bovine respiratory disease (BRD) in cattle that was administered via intramuscular injection.
 Through follow-on studies and reformulations, we have expanded the product line into additional cattle claims and administration routes, as well as other species and regions.
-The ceftiofur product line currently includes the brands Excede[®], Excenel[®], Naxcel[®] and Spectramast[®].
+The ceftiofur product line currently includes the brands Excede®, Excenel®, Naxeel® and Spectramast®.